Aiven-Open/prometheus-exporter-plugin-for-opensearch/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project we ask that you report it according to [Security Policy](SECURITY.md).
 Please do **not** create a public github issue.

 ## License Headers